KTH-EXPECA/oai5g/docs/quectel/start.md

 Take a photo of the SIM card

-Insert it at the SIM card reader (gold side of chip must be close to HID logo)
+Insert it at the SIM card reader (gold side of the chip must be close to the HID logo of the reader)

 (Optional) Read a few details of the SIM card